charlesthomas/templatron/README.md

 ## Stale Branches

-Since `filesync` uses a deterministic branch name, it can find and clean up branches it has opened that were never merged.
+Since `templatron` uses a deterministic branch name, it can find and clean up branches it has opened that were never merged.
 It can also identify the PRs associated with those branches and close them before deleting the branches.

 The exception to this is if the repo's `branch-prefix` or `branch-separator` configuration changes.
-In that case, `filesync` may create a new branch for the same version of a repo's template or fail to clean up old branches and PRs, because the branch names it's looking for no longer match.
+In that case, `templatron` may create a new branch for the same version of a repo's template or fail to clean up old branches and PRs, because the branch names it's looking for no longer match.

 # Commit Messages

-Currently, the commit message is controlled by `filesync/commit_template.py`
+Currently, the commit message is controlled by `templatron/commit_template.py`

 ```
 ci: update files from {template}